mapsteps/ultimate-dashboard/readme.txt

 7. Ultimate Dashboard Settings Page

 == Changelog ==
+= 3.3.2 | May 22, 2021 =
+* New: Add separators to your admin menu with the Admin Menu Editor (PRO)
+* Tweak: Remove Theme Options tab from custom Admin Pages
+* Fixed: Some sub menu items can't be removed with Admin Menu Editor (PRO)
+* Fixed: Conflict with 3rd party plugins where not all roles were loaded in the Admin Menu Editor (PRO)
-= 3.3.1 | May 18, 2021 =
+* Fixed: On multisites, all menu items are shown no matter what role is selected (PRO) = 3.3.1 | May 18, 2021 =
 * New: TablePress support for Admin Menu Editor (PRO)
 * New: Admin notice that kindly asks you to leave a review